 - On top of the mountain are temples, rivers and ponds.

 - After the festival, the food is distributed amongst the pilgrims.

 - During the festival, replicas of Govardhan Hill are built in shrines.

 - It goes on merrily until late at night. • The food is presented in clay pots and plates painted with bright colors.

-How to celebrate
+How to take part

-At the festival, people worship a sacred animal – a cow.
-She is dressed in silk, fed with grass and made round trips.
-Then there is a bypass of Mount Govardhan.
-Many believers go to the temple to dip the figurine of the deity in milk, decorate it with diamonds and rich clothes.
+On the day of the celebration, a sacred animal – a cow – is worshipped.
+She is dressed in silk, fed with grass and made to go around Govardhan Hill.
+Then, people go to the temple to dip the figurine of the deity in milk, decorate it with diamonds and rich clothes.
 Prayers are then held and a large table is laid out with 56 vegetarian dishes, including vegetables, herbs, sweets and other food.
 This food is considered to be sacred and all believers are offered a share in it.

-When is Govardhan Puja celebrated in 2022?
+When is Govardhan Puja celebrated in 2023?